 Whether we realize it or not, highly-flammable and pressurized gases are found in one form or another in most American households.
 They help to power our stoves, heaters, and even our barbecue grills.

 If you or a loved one were recently injured in a gas explosion, you need to know about the powerful rights available to victims of such gross negligence.
-We can connect you today with an experienced gas explosion lawyer who will walk you through the legal process and your options for compensation in a free legal consultation.
+We can connect you today with experienced gas explosion attorneys who will walk you through the legal process and your options for compensation in a free legal consultation.
 Contact us now.

 There are various different gases that you may find in the average American home; these can include propane, carbon monoxide, butane, and methane, among others.

-The US Center for Disease Control (CDC) and Injury Prevention compare gas explosions to bombs because in many respects they are quite similar.
+The US Center for Disease Control (CDC) and Injury Prevention compare natural gas explosions to bombs because in many respects they are quite similar.
 Perhaps most notably, both gas explosions and bombs produce a powerful blast or pressure wave which can cause unimaginable damage to those who are close by.